 - Given full valuations, credit selection will be key

-- Declining default forecasts and improving fundamentals benefit credit sectors.
+- Low defaults and improving fundamentals benefit credit sectors

 Finding opportunities in fixed income markets can be challenging.
 Unless you know where to look.
 Download our key municipal and global fixed income charts to learn more.